Commonly Reported HVAC Problems:

 Sometimes the breaker for the outdoor unit trips because the compressor is having trouble starting.
 The compressor could be old, weak or just tight and a "Hard Start Kit" (installed by a service technician) might do the job getting it going again.
 Or it may be as simple as replacing a bad capacitor which helps start the compressor.

 Below is a list of possible causes.
 Items in red usually require a service call.
 Items in blue however can be addressed, some even fixed by the homeowner.

 Red = Professional fix | Blue = Homeowner fix

-Note - A circuit breaker should never feel hot to the touch.
-You can touch the breaker by using the backs of your fingers.
+Important: A circuit breaker should never feel hot to the touch.
+You can test the breaker by touching it with the back of your fingers - not your fingertips.
 The breaker should feel room temperature or warm.
 If it is hot, this could indicate a problem.
 Do not ignore it!

 Please keep in mind that the information found on our website is provided free of charge and Hannabery HVAC does not assume any liability resulting from the information we provide.
 We hope this information helps, but please note that these are just rough guidelines, and not all possible situations are covered.
 Your HVAC system should be inspected and repaired by a trained technician.

 [Must be in our service area]